internetarchive/iaux/packages/ia-topnav/README.md

   eventCategory: "MobileTopNav", // Google Analytics event category
   waybackPagesArchived: "425 billion", // Copy to display for number of pages archived at the top of the Wayback search form
   isAdmin: true, // User admin flag.
 Boolean.
+  uploadURL: 'https://archive.org/create', // Full URL to upload path.
+Differs on Petabox if user is admin && in category page
+  searchQuery: 'atari', // If already viewing search results, prepopulates search with this string
   hiddenSearchOptions: [], // Array of strings representing the values of options that should be hidden from search options
   hideSearch: true, // Hides search functionality
 }